gboeing/ppde642/syllabus/readme.md

 **Mar 17 - Spatial analysis**

-We cover a coding approach to spatial analysis, including weights matrices, spatial clustering, spatial autocorrelation, spatial diffusion and spillover, and mapping.
+We cover a coding approach to exploratory spatial data analysis, including weights matrices, global and local spatial autocorrelation, spatial interpolation, and spatial clustering.

 Readings to be completed prior to class: